orblivion/etherpad-lite-sandstorm/ISSUES.md

 Assuming Etherpad isn't already on top of this.
 Though, we may not be packaging the very latest version of Etherpad every time (including this time).

+## PDF Export

+In the previous app version, Kenton [tried to support pdf export](https://github.com/kentonv/etherpad-lite/commit/e67f2ec8a72476d7e9fa4f92caf7496cea00b87b) in the previous app version, but it made the spk massive and didn't work well.

+But, perhaps there's a workaround.
+If we really don't care about this, it can be moved to "Known Limitations".

+## Performance - Minification/Caching

-## Performance
+## Performance - Loading Screen

-Minification?
-Caching?

-Also, there's somehting that happened after version 1.8.6 that made the "loading" screen come on and slow things down.
+There's somehting that happened after version 1.8.6 that made the "loading" screen come on and slow things down.
 I wonder if we can find out what it was and undo it.
 It was much faster without.

+## Performance - Bypass Redirect

+Kenton [tried to directly load the pad page](https://github.com/kentonv/etherpad-lite/commit/e5d0f0d4ac479d6edd92138a19aa2f50a9ceb794) rather than going through a redirct, but ran into issues.

+But, perhaps there's a workaround.
+Then again, it's probably a small part of load time.

+## Performance - Server Side

+It seems that most of the load time happens on the server side before the "Loading" screen even comes up.

 # Warnings